atk4/data/docs/overview.rst

 ===================

-Although in most cases you would be executing operation against SQL persistence, Agile Data makes it very easy to use models with a simpler persistences.
+Although in most cases you would be executing operation against SQL persistence, Agile Data makes it very easy to use models with a simpler persistencies.

 For example, consider you want to output a "table" to the user using HTML by using Agile UI::